Guide to building an effective employee experience strategy

 HR consultants, software vendors and systems integrators tend to recommend similar steps for an organized effort to address all three pillars of the employee experience.

-In 2016, the IBM Institute for Business Value published a whitepaper, "Designing employee experience: How a unifying approach can enhance engagement and productivity," that neatly explained the major steps in implementing an employee experience strategy and the essential tactics and tools.
+The IBM Institute for Business Value published a white paper, "Designing employee experience: How a unifying approach can enhance engagement and productivity," that neatly explained the major steps in implementing an employee experience strategy and the essential tactics and tools.

 The infographic above shows the basic steps and checklist items.
 Here's more detail.